csharrison/prio-documents/draft-pda-protocol.md

 techniques in [BBG+19] that account for this; we need to figure out if they're practical.]]

-## Authenticating and anonymizing client proxies
+## Client authentication

 Attackers can impersonate Prio clients and submit large amounts of false input in order to spoil aggregations.
 This is a risk that will be acceptable to many deployments where ease of participation in aggregations is most valuable, but others could mitigate this problem by requiring client authentication.
-This could be achieved by having clients submit reports over an authenticated channel to a proxy server which would then use Oblivous HTTP
+This could be achieved by having clients submit reports to the leader over a client authenticated channel.
+Note that having clients authenticate to aggregators compromises privacy, which can be remedied by introducing an anonymizing proxy (see {{anon-proxy}}).

+[TODO: update this to discuss clients sending reports directly to helper as well as leader if we end up choosing to go that direction.
+See issue #89]

+## Anonymizing proxies {#anon-proxy}

-{{!I-D.thomson-http-oblivious}} to forward inputs to the PDA leader, without requiring any server participating in PDA to be aware of whatever client authentication or attestation scheme is in use.
+Client reports can contain auxiliary information such as source IP, HTTP user agent or in deployments which use it, client authentication information, which could be used by aggregators to identify participating clients or permit some attacks on robustness.
+This auxiliary information could be removed by having clients submit reports to an anonymizing proxy server which would then use Oblivous HTTP {{!I-D.thomson-http-oblivious}} to forward inputs to the PDA leader, without requiring any server participating in PDA to be aware of whatever client authentication or attestation scheme is in use.

-Such a proxy could also remove auxiliary information from inputs (such as source IP or HTTP user agent), which could otherwise identify participating clients or permit some attacks on robustness.

 ## Batch sizes and privacy